-In our casual, dress-down society, we don’t have too many occasions to get gussied up and throw a lavish party.
-So when the opportunity presents itself, many of us want to go all out on a day we’ll never forget.
+No blowout is bigger than your wedding day.
+So when the opportunity presents itself, many of us want to go all out on the day we’ll never forget.

 1. Decide what is non-negotiable

-There’s nothing wrong with spending a little money (within reason) on your big day, but make sure you’re spending it on something meaningful.
+There’s nothing wrong with spending a little money on your big day, but make sure you’re spending it on something meaningful.
 Sit down with your betrothed and decide together your priorities for the occasion.
-Do you want a particular dress, fabulous food or something else?

 Remember you’re on a budget, so limit your must-haves to one or two items each.